CBGonzalez/NetNewsTicker/Readme.md

 ```
 to the window´s constructor: `TVM` is a class containing, among other things, the variable `ShowPauseButton` that controls the visibility, based on internal logic.
 The element´s `DataContext` holds the source data for all bindings.

-> **!
-Warning !**: One of the most annoying aspects of WPF is the fact that you use `strings` to define bindings.
+> :warning: One of the most annoying aspects of WPF is the fact that you use `strings` to define bindings.
 Visual Studio´s IntelliSense does not offer any help when working on bindings in XAML, neither is any error or warning displayed if a binding is not found.
 It´s really easy to misspell something (for example "ShowPauseButton" above) and wonder while your binding doesn´t work.

 The initialization of the `DataContext` could also be performed from XAML but I prefer to do this in the (practically empty!) code behind file...